ferpoble2/Relief_Creator/readme.md

     pip install -r requeriments.txt

-To execute the program run the following command inside the src folder:
+To execute the program run the following command:

-    python main.py
+    python src/main.py

 It is recommended to use a virtual environment to install the dependencies: https://docs.python.org/3/tutorial/venv.html